109: Project Moonbase

 We’re now approaching the moon.
-Please place your office chairs in the upright position.
+Please place your office chairs into the upright position.
 The temperature on the moon is a balmy seventy degrees.
 Enjoy your stay.

 An imitation of the pre-landing monologue airline pilots or flight attendants give over the public address system on commercial airline flights.

-Kinda looks like the Upper Dells. –Wisconsin’s a beautiful place to be.
+Kinda looks like the Upper Dells. –Yeah.
+Wisconsin’s a beautiful place to be.

 Wisconsin Dells is a city in south central Wisconsin, popular as a Midwestern tourist destination.
 Often known as just “The Dells,” the place became divided in 1908 into the Upper and Lower Dells when Kilbourn Dam was constructed on the Wisconsin River.
 The Dells is home to numerous waterparks, go carts, miniature golf courses, regular golf courses, and a host of other icons of wholesome family fun.
 “Ever been to The Dells?
 Let’s ride the ducks” came in at #7 in The Fifty Most Obscure References in The Amazing Colossal Episode Guide, referring to The Dells as “that paradise of water playlands, that miniature golf hot-bed…”